-In case you haven’t been familiar with Egg Fast, I’m listing the rules that one should supposedly follow on the diet if they want to break their stall:
+In case you haven't been familiar with Egg Fast, I'm listing the rules that one should supposedly follow on the regime if they want to break their stall:

 - One has to eat eggs as the main source of fat and protein.

-- Per each egg consumed, one should eat 1 Tbsp of healthy fat.
+- Per each egg consumed, one should eat 1 tablespoon of healthy fat.

 - An egg should be eaten no later than 30 min after waking.

 - Meals should be eaten every 3 hours, but no later than every 5 hours.